 the batch queuing system that manages the compute resource and schedules the

 job to run based on a set of policies.
 Batch scripts consist of two parts:

 1) a set of directives that describe your resource requirements (time, number of processors, etc.) and

 These UNIX command may create directories, transfer files, etc.; anything you can type at a UNIX shell prompt.

-Please refer to each HPC system's PBS Guide for details regarding the format and execution of batch scripts.
-The PBS Guide for a particular system is located on the Systems page; just click the Systems link in the main menu bar above, then navigate to the system of interest and look for the PBS Guide in the Available Documentation box.
+Please refer to each HPC system's queuing system guide for details regarding the format and execution of batch scripts.
+The queuing system guide for a particular system is located on the Systems page; just click the Systems link in the main menu bar above, then navigate to the system of interest and look for the queuing system guide in the Available Documentation box.